Manchot Lecture

 Since the academic year 2005/06, with generous support by the Jürgen Manchot Foundation, the BGSE organizes annual Manchot Lectures.
 The lectures are delivered by internationally distinguished experts and address a general audience interested in economic research.

-The 17th Manchot Lecture will take place November 16, 2023:
+The 17th Manchot Lecture took place on November 16, 2023:

 Professor Per Krusell